StudioNorth13/bytehax/README.md

 ## byteHax v0.0.1-bs5
 No preview yet
 <!--![preview](http://dev.rocktube.ml/static/preview/betafeb7-17.png)-->
 Progress (in %)?
-About 5% complete for the UI.
+About 7% complete.
 ### How will you accomplish this?
 ~~Audio and images~~ Images should be fairly easy, I'll just need to make some changes to the database structure, and edit the uploader to work with image formats.
 For text, I say it's a possibility because it wouldn't involve uploading files, which would require me to make a new "uploader" that doesn't need a file.
 On the other hand, I would need to make tons of media view pages, upload pages, and database tables.
 Due to this I am removing audio for the time being, leaving videos and images.
 ### Estimated non-beta release?